Dr Elsa Kristina Suckle

 Personal statement

-Since then, she has completed further postgraduate training in autism, ADHD, and dyslexia.
-She has extensive experience working in the higher education context, both in a student support capacity and in designing and delivering training on autism, ADHD, and dyslexia.
+Since then, she has completed further postgraduate training in autism, ADHD, and dyslexia and gained several professional practice qualifications (AMBDA, APC).
+She has extensive experience working in the higher and further education context, both in a student support capacity and in designing and delivering nationally recognised courses and training on autism, ADHD, and dyslexia.

-Her recent publications include articles on diagnostic criteria for autistic women, evaluating research priorities in autism research, and challenging normalisation interventions (such as ABA) through a neurodiversity-affirmative perspective.
+Her recent publications include articles on diagnostic criteria for autistic women, evaluating research priorities in autism research, and challenging normalisation interventions (such as ABA) through an autism-centred perspective.
+More recently, she has worked on the first interdisciplinary dialogue between Critical Autism Studies (CAS) and Applied Behavioural Analysis (ABA) scholars resulting in several journal publications, ongoing international collaborations, and the call for a reimagined discipline - Critical Behavioural Studies (CRIBS).

 Academic qualifications